AHolwell/HomeLINK/README.md

 ### Hosted Version
 // TODO maybe just get the aholwell domain to not worry about it being the nuvola consulting one

-I will host the app at :
+I will host the app at:

 * API: ```api.homelink.nuvolaconsulting.co.uk```